 The following definitions apply to the SLA:

-or intermittent Downtime for a period of less than one minute
+Downtime for a period of less than five minutes will not be

-Requests that result in a response with HTTP Status 500 and
+Valid Requests that result in a response with HTTP Status

-Code "Internal Error" divided by the total number of Valid
+50x and Code "Internal Error" divided by the total number of

-not count towards the Error Rate unless they conform to the
+requests do not count towards the Error Rate.

 |Monthly Uptime Percentage

-Covered Service which does not meet SLO that will be
+Service which did not meet SLO that will be credited

 total number of minutes in a month, minus the number of